SkylineCommunications/dataminer-docs/connector-help/connector_help/Norkring_AS_Power_Logic.md

 ## About

-The **Norkring AS Power Logic** driver provides information on each different power station present in the Norkring network.
+The **Norkring AS Power Logic** connector provides information on each different power station present in the Norkring network.

 ### Version Info